risk-of-thunder/R2Wiki/docs/Mod-Creation/Getting-Started/First-Mod.md

 ## Testing the mod

-If its your first time ever launching the game with the latest BepInEx Pack, you may noticed the BepInEx GUI has a console which is behind a dev check.
+If its your first time ever launching the game with the latest BepInEx Pack, you may have notice the BepInEx GUI has a console, it has multiple features that could be useful to you:

-This is simply for gating the usage of the console only for mod developers.

-The answer to the Config question is `ConfigEntry` and the one about accessing various properties like damage or crit of a survivor is `CharacterBody`
+Pausing the game

+Copying / extracting some log entries by selecting them (you can drag) and pressing Ctrl+C

+Filtering log entries by text or their log level

+Filtering by mod name

-The console is extremely useful for debugging your code alongside the Visual Studio debugger if you follow this [tutorial](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Debugging-Your-Mods/)
+The console overall is very useful for debugging your code alongside the Visual Studio debugger if you follow this [tutorial](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/C%23-Programming/Debugging-Your-Mods/)

 When logging stuff to the console, don't forget to use the dedicated `Log` class available in the boilerplate

 Once the game launched:

 - Go in singleplayer.

 - Press F2.
 Our custom item should be spawning.